integralfx/MemTestHelper/DDR4 OC Guide.md

 * Gear 1 is preferred because the memory controller clock is synced with the DRAM clock speed.
 * On Alder Lake, non-K CPUs have locked VCCSA and may not work at higher frequencies at gear 1.
 * There are 2 voltages you need to change if overclocking RAM: system agent (VCCSA) and IO (VCCIO).
-  **DO NOT** leave these on auto, as they can pump dangerous levels of voltage into your IMC, potentially degrading or even killing it.
+  **DO NOT** leave these on auto, as they can pump dangerous voltage levels into your IMC, potentially degrading or even killing it.
 Most of the time, you can keep VCCSA and VCCIO the same, but sometimes too much can harm stability (credits: Silent_Scone).

   ![image](https://user-images.githubusercontent.com/69487009/156914787-b9eba0e9-69a6-4bd6-a5a1-f7d794e64f00.png)